Home Business Types Beauty & Wellness How to Start a Spa Business

 • New to the scene?
 Connect with local businesses.
 Partner up with hair salons, gyms, etc., and swap some flyers to reach a wider audience.

 • Online Is essential: Get listed on Google My Business, Yelp, and other local directories.
 Make it easy for people to find info about your spa and book appointments.
+In this regard, having a full-fledged website is very crucial.
+You can easily ensure such one using an AI website builder.

 • Discount power: Everyone loves a good deal!
 Consider offering introductory discounts or special packages to attract some first-time clients.